WHAT IS IT?

 Basal Body Temp

 Due to a rise in progesterone post ovulation, your temperature will rise once you have ovulated.
 Your Basal Body Temperature is the lowest body temperature attained during rest and can be found by taking your temp immediately after awakening and before any physical activity has been undertaken (and we mean any– even peeing!)
 You should take your temp at approx. the same time each morning to find your thermal shift, which indicates ovulation has occurred.
-Check out Daysy, a smart thermometer and app to help you!
+Does this feel overwhelming to do?
+Check out Daysy, a smart fertility tracker and accompanying app to help you!
 Not only will the app help you keep track of your different temps, but the device uses a specially formulated algorithm based on millions of cycles as well as your own data to help you find your most fertile times.
 It does all the hard work for ya.

 WHY WE LOVE IT